Comparison of Clipless and Clipped Laparoscopic Cholecystectomy at Nishtar Hospital Multan, Pakistan

 Abstract

-Total 188 patients of gallstone related cholecystitis were enrolled in the study and were selected using non-probability consecutive sampling technique.
-All the patients were randomly divided into two equal groups.
-One group was designated for clipless and the other for conventional clipped laparoscopic cholecystectomy.
-Age, gender, duration of cholecystitis, duration of Procedure, hospital stay, usefulness in difficult procedures and biliary leakage were recorded for all the patients.
-Data was entered in SPSS version 23 and analyzed.
+Material and Methods: This randomized controlled trial was conducted at Nishtar Hospital Multan, Pakistan from October 1st 2019 to March 31st 2020.
+Total 188 patients of gallstone related cholecystitis were enrolled in the study.
+Patients were divided by simple randomization into two equal groups for clipless and the conventional clipped laparoscopic cholecystectomy, respectively.
+Age, gender, duration of cholecystitis, duration of procedure, hospital stay, usefulness in difficult procedures and biliary leakage were recorded for all the patients.
+Data was compared between the two groups by applying Student t-test on quantitative variables and Chi square test on the qualitative variables.

 Copyright (c) 2020 Journal of Islamabad Medical & Dental College